chrisrees85/monkees-reunited/README.md

 The Website also has an image section so users can see who the band members are and lastly it features a booking request section so potential bookers can contact them easily if they like what they see and hear.

+Click the link to be redirected to my Project [Monkees Website](https://chrisrees85.github.io/monkees-reunited/)

 ## UX

 This Website is aimed at fans, new or existing and venue hosts who wish to book the band for a performance, be it a christmas party, themed night, wedding, prom night.